stanmaz/BBOalert/README.md

 BBOalert requires following conditions :

-- ad blockers must be disabled globally or selectivelly for the URL www.bridgebase.com
+- ad blockers disabled globally or selectivelly for the URL www.bridgebase.com
-- BBO must be used in split screen mode (Account + Settings + Split Screen)
+- BBO in split screen mode (Account + Settings + Split Screen)
-- BBO must be used with 'Confirm Bids' enabled (Account + Settings + Confirm Bids)
+- BBO used with 'Confirm Bids' enabled (Account + Settings + Confirm Bids)
 - BBO should be started using URL https://www.bridgebase.com/v3/?lang=en ensuring english language user interface

 At each BBO session, you should :